GT20 Canada: How did the international players fare in Toronto Nationals vs Montreal Tigers, Match 17?

 Andre Russell (MT)

-Russell did not get a chance to bat in the game, but he did bowl.
-He was very economical in his two-over spell conceding only 15 runs.
+Russell did not get a chance to bat in the game, but he did get a chance to bowl.
+He was very economical in his 2 overs spell conceding only 15 runs at 7.5 RPO while going wicketless.

 Dipendra Singh Airee (MT)